jthack/ffufai/README.md

 ## Installation

-1. Clone this repository:
+1. Clone this repository :
    ```
    git clone https://github.com/jthack/ffufai
    cd ffufai
    ```

-2. Install the required Python packages:
+2. Install the required Python packages :
    ```
    pip install requests openai anthropic
    ```

-3. Make the script executable:
+3. Make the script executable :
    ```
    chmod +x ffufai.py
    ```

 4. (Optional) To use ffufai from anywhere, you can create a symbolic link in a directory that's in your PATH.
-For example:
+For example :
    ```
    sudo ln -s /full/path/to/ffufai.py /usr/local/bin/ffufai
    ```